 Outstanding sound quality

-Must be connected to audio device
+Must be connected to an audio device

 Not as easily moved